 Accessibility and Accommodations

 The MLI is a strenuous program that challenges its participants physically, emotionally, and academically.
 Nevertheless, the Stone Center is committed to making all its programs accessible to all students.
 Persons requiring special facilities or accommodations should notify the Program Manager as soon as possible.
 All effort will be made to accommodate their needs, but students should be aware that reasonable accommodation may be required.

-If you have questions or would like more information, visit the Mayan Languages Institute webpage or contact the Stone Center Program Manager for Special Programs:
+If you have questions or would like more information, visit the Mayan Languages Institute webpage or contact the Stone Center for Latin American Studies: